 All those boring training manuals that show people how to use your products?
 They might be boring to you, but presented in the right way they make great ‘How To’ content.
-Simple infographics, small screen captures with a helpful voiceover (which is easy to record on standard software) or video explainers offer great value to someone interested in buying your product as well as those customers you’re trying to keep loyal.
+Simple infographics, small screen captures with a video (which is easy to record on free software, like Loom) or video explainers offer great value to someone interested in buying your product as well as those customers you’re trying to keep loyal.
 And if potential customers can interact with the product, so much the better.
-Tie all that ‘How To’ content together with a petty bow, and you’ve got a course that customers can subscribe to (and possibly even pay for).
+Tie all that ‘How To’ content together with a pretty bow, and you’ve got a course that customers can subscribe to (and possibly even pay for).

 Content Repurposing Hack #3: The magic of sales and marketing collateral

 The bigger your organisation, the more content you’ll already have.
 From brochures, event pamphlets and flyers, to correspondence, training manuals and everything you have online, it’s all potential gold.
 The trick is to understand what resonates with the people you’re after… and make sure you put your customer hat on..
 It’s not about you or how fabulous your products or services are..
 It’s about them.
 What are their pain points, problems and concerns?
 Structuring your content messaging around their needs and making sure your conversion assets and supporting content address these at every stage of the buyer journey is how you make the magic happen.

 Content Repurposing Hack #4: Building rank through repurposing the right content